Definition

 Dynamic CTA

-• higher radiation exposure compared to DSA
+• involves higher radiation exposure compared to other methods

 Dynamic MRA